Abdk4Moura/Get-Me-That-String/README.md

 *   `--reread_on_query` : Set to `True` to reread the file on every query.
 *   `--certfile CERTFILE` : Specifies the path to your SSL certificate.
 *  `--keyfile KEYFILE` : Specifies the path to your SSL private key.
+*  `--search-algorithm SEARCH_ALGORITHM` : Specifies the search algorithm to use.

 If the `--port` parameter is not specified, the server will search for a dynamically assigned port within the range of 44445 to 45445.
 The logs will show you what port was assigned.